masastack/MASA.Blazor/src/Docs/Masa.Blazor.Docs/wwwroot/pages/components/baidumaps/en-US.md

 Use `Zoom` to get or set the map zoom.

-Use `Center` to get or set the map zoom.
+Use `Center` to get or set the map center.
 If target point is visible in sight, map center will smoothly move to that point.

 <masa-example file="Examples.components.baidumaps.ZoomAndMove"></masa-example>